lucastrvsn/kikwis/README.md

 ## kikwis

-kikwis is a calm colorscheme with bright colors.
+kikwis is a calm colorscheme with a nice balance of colors.
 The main focus is right the colors and support tree-sitter and neovim built-in lsp.
+This colorscheme is not complete, expect some changes in the future.

 ![screenshot](https://github.com/lucastrvsn/kikwis/raw/master/assets/screenshot.png)